adamtow/notecuts/docs/English.md

 >Make sure that Do Not Disturb is disabled and that Shortcuts can send you notifications, or you will not see the notification.

-Tapping the notification banner will cause the [**NoteCuts Daemon**](#notecuts-daemon) shortcut to relaunch NoteCuts back in “Evaluate Continuously” mode.
+Tapping the notification banner will cause the [**NoteCuts Daemon**](#daemon) shortcut to relaunch NoteCuts back in “Evaluate Continuously” mode.
 Every time NoteCuts successfully processes your NoteCuts, it will call NoteCuts Watcher to reset the relaunch reminders.

-<span id="notecuts-Daemon"></span>
+<span id="daemon"></span>
 ### NoteCuts Daemon
 The [NoteCuts Daemon shortcut](https://routinehub.co/shortcut/2795) launches NoteCuts in Evaluate Continuously mode.
 Use it instead of running NoteCuts from the Edit Shortcut Screen for speed.
 Running through five actions is a lot faster than running through 2400!